Yaphett El-Amin

 Yaphett El-Amin (born March 30, 1971) is an American politician who, until 2006, represented a portion of St. Louis in the Missouri House of Representatives.
 She is a Democrat.

+Early life and education

 El-Amin is a native of St. Louis.
 She graduated from the University of Arkansas, Pine Bluff with a BA in political science and is pursuing a master's degree in public administration at Southern Illinois University, Edwardsville.